archlinuxarm/PlugUI/README.markdown

     /opt/PlugUI/setup.sh

-This runs through some dependency checks and attempts to install any packages that are required, and then does a standard django app setup to generate the database and allow you to create a user.
+This runs through some dependency checks and attempts to install any packages that are required.

-This little process will likely need to be cleaned up and potentially moved to using PAM authentication.

 ##Basic plug info